fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 ## Example: Reservoir vs. Stream Means

 The animation in Figure 2 allows us to see how the reservoir distribution tracks the stream distribution.
 We can also check that the mean of the reservoir is close to the mean of the portion of the stream that has been processed.
 Now, if you want to compute streaming means, what follows is not the efficient way to do it.
-What follows allows us to check that the means of the reservoirs are behaving as expected.
+Rather, what follows is useful for checking that the means of the reservoirs are behaving as expected.
 The Iterative Methods library allows us to use the kind of flexible adaptors you are used to from Rust's `Iterator`s to accomplish this.
 We'll plot the reservoir mean vs. the mean of the portion of the stream that was sampled to produce the reservoir.

 In order to know which portion of the stream has been sampled for each reservoir, we'll prepare the stream by enumerating its items with the `enumerate()` adaptor.
 This wraps each item of a `StreamingIterator` in a `Numbered{count, item}` struct that contains the original item and the index of the item.
 All of the adaptors are lazy, so the enumeration is added on the fly as the stream is processed.
 With the enumeration added in, for each reservoir we can find the item with the largest index, which we'll name `max_index`.
 We compare the reservoir mean to the mean of the stream up to and including that index.